AvailLang/Avail/avail-plugin/README.md

 		mavenLocal()
 		// Adds the gradle plugin portal back to the plugin repositories as
-		// this is removed (overridden) by adding any repository here. gradlePluginPortal()
+		// this is removed (overridden) by adding any repository here.
+        // NOTE as of 5/13/2022 the plugin has yet to be published to the gradle
+        // plugin repository and as such must be imported from a local repo. gradlePluginPortal()
 	}
 }